-August is national preparedness month.
-As August approaches in only a few short days, we’re writing about a variety of insurance types.
+September is national preparedness month.
+Through the month of September, we’re writing about a variety of insurance types.
 Each post will share information that helps you make sure you have the protection they need, at a fair price.

 Why should consumers buy earthquake insurance?

 Most homeowners insurance policies do not cover earthquakes.
 Nevertheless, earthquakes often cause significant damage to property.
 This may lead you to ask, why aren’t they covered.
 Here’s why.
 Earthquakes are very specific in where they occur.
 Only people in those areas need the insurance, not everyone.
 Therefore, having earthquake insurance as a separate type of coverage makes sense.

 It’s important for consumers to consider how they would manage the costs of recovering from an earthquake should they be impacted.
 For example, can they afford to repair or rebuild and how likely is the home or business to be seriously damaged?
 Brick homes, wood-frame homes with crawl spaces and multi-story homes are the most likely to suffer serious damage from an earthquake.
 Consumers should also know that most companies won’t sell new earthquake insurance policies for 30-60 days after a quake due to the expectation of aftershocks.

 An earthquake endorsement can be added to home insurance policies, although not every insurance company offers earthquake coverage.
 Earthquake insurance is also available as a stand-alone policy independent of homeowners insurance.

 What does earthquake insurance cover?